Stock Exchange: How To Find New Trading Ideas

 Holmes

 By now you probably know that I love great stocks that have broken down and look to be bottoming.
 This week my pick is Palo Alto Networks (NYSE:PANW).
 I love big down moves, followed by directionless ups and downs…this represents (to me) distribution from weaker hands to stronger hands.
 These types of moves have nicely defined risk/reward ratios.
-In this case, 120 is my sell stop, while I look for a short term rebound to 140, with possible more room to move back towards the 160 level.
+In this case, 120 is my sell stop, while I look for a short-term rebound to 140, with possible more room to move back towards the 160 level.

 J: Do you think this stock is more attractive because of the Russian cyberattacks?